MIC-DKFZ/nnUNet/documentation/dataset_format.md

 As a nice bonus, nnU-Net now also natively supports 2D input images and you no longer have to mess around with conversions to pseudo 3D niftis.
 Yuck.
 That was disgusting.

+Note that internally (for storing and accessing preprocessed images) nnU-Net will use its own file format, irrespective of what the raw data was provided in!
+This is for performance reasons.

 By default, the following file formats are supported:
 - NaturalImage2DIO: .png, .bmp, .tif